prometheus/proposals/proposals/0048-otel_delta_temporality_support.md

 ### Prometheus OTEL receivers

-Once deltas are ingested into Prometheus, they can be converted back into OTEL metrics by the prometheusreceiver (scrape) and [prometheusremotewritereceiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/prometheusremotewritereceiver) (push).
+Once deltas are ingested into Prometheus, they can be converted back into OTEL metrics by the [prometheusreceiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/prometheusreceiver) (scrape) and [prometheusremotewritereceiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/prometheusremotewritereceiver) (push).

-The prometheusreceiver has the same issue described in [Scraping](#scraping) regarding possibly misaligned scrape vs delta ingestion intervals.
+The prometheusreceiver has the same issue described in [Scraping](#scraping) regarding possibly misaligned scrape vs delta collection intervals.

 If we do not modify prometheusremotewritereceiver, then `--enable-feature=otlp-native-delta-ingestion` will set the metric metadata type to counter.
 The receiver will currently assume it's a cumulative counter ([code](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/7592debad2e93652412f2cd9eb299e9ac8d169f3/receiver/prometheusremotewritereceiver/receiver.go#L347-L351)), which is incorrect.
 If we gain more confidence that the `__temporality__` label is the correct approach, the receiver should be updated to translate counters with `__temporality__="delta"` to OTEL sums with delta temporality.
 For now, we will recommend that delta metrics should be dropped before reaching the  receiver, and provide a remote write relabel config for doing so.